SenteonLLC/senteonllc.github.io/version/latest/Main.md

 Senteon installation is divided into two separate stages that use different installers.
 The provided installer is for Command Center, the administrator console.

-After installing Command Center on the computer you wish to use for Senteon administration, the Senteon Agent installer will be created for you to deploy on your endpoints.
-Documentation for both up can be found below.
+After installing Command Center on the computer you intend to use for Senteon administration, the Senteon Agent installer will be created for you to deploy on your endpoints.
+Documentation for both can be found below.

 # Step 1: Install Command Center